-Jack Daniels or Canadian Club — choose your booze wisely for these finger licking ribs.
+Jack Daniels or Canadian Club — choose your booze wisely for these finger-licking ribs.

 Lecture over, onto the recipe:

-Whiskey Glaze Ribs
+Whiskey Glaze Ribs Ingredients & Directions:

 Combine all ingredients, and crush with a mortar and pestle, or spice grinder.
 Season liberally, enough for four to six racks of ribs– adjust the recipe as needed, or save the rest in an airtight container for later.

-Combine all of the ingredients in a sauce pan, and stir until incorporated.
+Combine all of the ingredients in a saucepan, and stir until incorporated.
 Simmer over medium-low heat for 20-30 minutes, stirring often, taking caution not to burn the sauce.
 Store in an airtight container in the refrigerator.
 You can make this sauce a few days ahead of time, giving flavors time to develop.
 Always use this sauce toward the end of the cooking, so it doesn’t burn.

 Guidelines and tips for preparing ribs:

 - The concave surface of the ribs (“the inside”) has a thin white membrane that coats the ribs– this membrane prevents any seasonings from penetrating the meat.
 Gently remove the membrane by inserting a spoon between the membrane and the ribs, and carefully peel back.
-You can always use a sharp pairing knife, just be careful because this membrane could be tough to remove.
+You can always use a sharp paring knife, just be careful because this membrane could be tough to remove.

 - Some people prefer to boil their ribs before barbecuing or oven baking the ribs.
 I use the oven-steaming method, which I find shortens the cooking time of the ribs, and eases prep: